The Road to Salina: Soundtrack

 The score was composed by a varied team that included popular French artist Christophe, the rock group Clinic, and arranger-composer Bernard Gerard.
 Recording took place in Paris at the legendary Studio Davout.
 The eclectic soundtrack features songs and underscore written and performed by both singer-songwriter Christophe and the US/British/Canadian progressive rock band Clinic, whose lineup included Phil Trainer (Steele), Alan Reeves and Philip Brigham.
 Orchestral arrangements were written and conducted by Gérard.
 Under the guidance of director Lautner, the diverse team created a sound palette according to the dark tone of the film.
 The now-classic soundtrack album was re-released in 2003 by Sony France on the Dreyfus label, and would receive further widespread acclaim the following year when Christophe's theme "Sunny Road to Salina" and Clinic's "The Chase" were used by Quentin Tarantino in Kill Bill: Volume 2.
 The Christophe title got widespread usage in Kill Bill trailers around the world, while "The Chase" was among the tracks chosen for the Grammy Award-nominated Kill Bill Vol. 2 (soundtrack) album.

 Reception

-In the U.S. Road to Salina had a modest and brief release.
+In the U.S. The Road to Salina had a modest and brief release.
 Its play-date was usually on the lower half of a double feature.